EdwinCruz13/NodeJS-Lesson/Day 3/readme.md

 Asynchronous = means that NodeJS avoid blocking code, then the execution will be doing in background mode until it is accomplished.
 Synchronous = means that NodeJS await the task will be accomplished, then the execution will resume.
 ```
-- [x] Add the next section of code in order to write a file asynchronously (automatically, the file will be create in the path we define):
+- [x] Add the next section of code in order to write a file asynchronously (automatically, the file will be create in the path we define and append a new text at the end of the file):
 ```
 //use \n to jump to the next line var appending = "\nThis data will be appended at the end of the file writeme.js";